Skip to content

 WeWeb is a frontend builder.
 It follows that WeWeb's workflows allow you to build frontend logic, to display popup alerts, send an email when a user clicks on a button, or filter data for example.

-If you are looking to program recurring tasks, i.e. CronJobs, to perform regular scheduled actions, we invite you to create backend logic in the backend of your choice.
+If you are looking to program recurring tasks, i.e. CronJobs, to perform regular scheduled actions, then this should be created in the logic of your backend - not your frontend.